-Mauritius offers a tax-friendly setting for retirees.
+Mauritius offers a tax-friendly environment, making retirement in Mauritius an attractive option for many foreigners.
 There is no capital gains tax, no inheritance or estate tax, and no withholding tax on dividends.
-The country applies a progressive personal income tax system ranging from 0% to 20%, and the standard corporate tax rate is 15%, with reduced rates available for certain activities.
-These features make Mauritius a practical choice for retirement.
-This tax guide provides useful information about the Mauritius tax system, especially for foreigners.
+Personal income tax is progressive, ranging from 0% to 20%, and the standard corporate tax rate is 15%, with reduced rates for certain activities.
+These benefits make retirement in Mauritius both practical and financially appealing.

 24/7 security